adityadhiman-in/simple-qrCodeGenerator/README.md

 Usage:
 Installation: Before utilizing the script, ensure that the required packages are installed by executing the following command:

-npm install inquirer qr-image fs
+"npm install inquirer qr-image fs"

 Executing the Script: Run the script using the command:

-node index.js
+"node index.js"

 Input Prompt: Upon running the script, it will prompt the user to enter a URL.
 Simply input the desired URL and press Enter.
 QR Code Generation: After providing the URL, the script will generate a corresponding QR code image.